ACC commissioner says CFP expansion should be put on hold

 “To the ACC, we don’t have a College Football Playoff problem,” Phillips said Friday during a conference call with reporters.
 “We have a college football and collegiate athletics-slash-NCAA problem.”

-Phillips said with the NCAA about to embark on a transformation of Division I, CFP expansion should not be a priority.
+The NCAA is expected to ratify a new constitution at its convention next week, paving the way for decentralized governance of college sports and a transformation of Division I.

-Phillips also cited the continuing need for federal legislation regarding name, image and likeness compensation for athletes, the lingering ramifications of last year’s Supreme Court ruling that struck down the NCAA’s limits on athletes’ educational benefits, and the possibility of athletes organizing.
+Phillips cited changes to D-I along with the continuing need for federal legislation regarding name, image and likeness compensation for athletes, the lingering ramifications of last year’s Supreme Court ruling that struck down the NCAA’s limits on athletes’ educational benefits, and the possibility of athletes organizing.

-“The membership of the ACC is very much aligned in its position that now is not the time to expand the College Football Playoff,” Phillips said, taking the strongest public stance against early expansion of any of the conference commissioners who have been involved in the process.
+“The membership of the ACC is very much aligned in its position that now is not the time to expand the College Football Playoff,” Phillips said.

-The 10 conference commissioners who make up the CFP management committee, along with Notre Dame’s athletic director, wrapped up three days of meetings last weekend before the national title game in Indianapolis with expansion talks still stalled and hopes for implementation of a new format by 2024 dimming.
+The 10 conference commissioners and Notre Dame athletic director who make up the CFP management committee wrapped up three days of meetings last weekend before the national title game in Indianapolis with expansion talks still stalled and hopes for implementation of a new format by 2024 dimming.

 A 12-team playoff proposal has been on the table since June.

-Phillips said the ACC favored expansion only to eight teams but by November had determined there was too much else going on in college sports to rush to expand college football’s postseason.
+Phillips said the ACC favored expansion only to eight teams, but by November had determined there was too much else going on in college sports to rush to expand football’s postseason.

-The 12-year agreement for the current playoff runs though the 2025 season.
-Phillips said the ACC is not against expanding the format eventually, just not now.
+The 12-year agreement for the playoff runs though the 2025 season.
+Expanding the playoff before the deal with ESPN is done could be worth an estimated $450 million in additional rights fees to conferences.
+Major college football operates mostly outside the NCAA’s purview.

+Even if the management committee can’t agree on a plan that can be implemented early, it still needs to reach a new deal for 2026 and beyond.

 “Membership believes that we have a responsibility in looking at the CFP and college football from a holistic perspective and not just whether to add more teams to the playoffs.
 There are legitimate concerns about student-athlete welfare, the impact on academics and the length of the season,” Phillips said.